iobis/manual/ipt.md

 The Metadata expressed in the EML Profile standard can also be downloaded as a Rich Text Format (RTF) file.
 The latter can serve as a draft manuscript for a data paper ([First database-derived 'data paper' published in journal](http://www.eurekalert.org/pub_releases/2011-11/gbif-fd112711.php)), which can be submitted for peer-review to e.g. a [Pensoft journal](http://journals.pensoft.net/).

-### Downloading datasets from an IPT
+### Downloading datasets from an IPT {.unlisted .unnumbered}

-To download a dataset from an IPT, simply login, and from the home page (not the Manage Resources tab) search for the dataset in question.
+To download a dataset from an IPT, simply navigate to the IPT home page (not the Manage Resources tab) and search for the dataset in question.
 You can search for keywords in the Filter box on the right side of the page.
+Generally you do not need to log in to an IPT to download a dataset.

 ![*Overview of home page of an IPT*](images/ipt-ss10-download1.png){width=90%}

 Once you navigate to the page of a dataset, at the top of the page you will have options to download the whole Darwin Core Archive file, or just the metadata as an EML or RTF file.
+Be sure to note the license associated with the dataset.

 ![*Overview of a dataset page on an IPT, emphasizing where to download the resource*](images/ipt-ss11-download2.png){width=90%}